ALL-USA Watch: Trevor Rogers has lived up to hype

 Best game: It’s a tough call, but probably his first no-hitter of the season, a 3-0 defeat of Piedra Vista (Farmington, N.M.) on March 4, when he had 15 strikeouts over seven innings with only one walk.
 He threw 60 of his 88 pitches for strikes.
 He also had a six-inning no-hitter on March 4.
 On March 17, he had 15 strikeouts in a six-inning no-hitter as Carlsbad defeated Mayfield (Las Cruces, N.M.)
 11-0.

+“Everything was pretty much clicking for both of them and a couple of times a batter would help me out by swinging on a high pitch,” Rogers said.
+“In high school, I’ve had three no-hitters and throughout my career, I’ve had seven or eight.”

 They said it: “We’ve had a ton of scouts see him play this season,” said coach Cody May.
-“He was always a fastball, change-up, curve ball guy, but this season, he’s added a slider.”

 The future: He’s signed with Texas Tech, but is seen as a likely first-round draft choice.